Debunking the detox:

 Nothing is as simple as it seems when it comes to health and detoxes.
 I often explain it this way.
 Say your car wasn’t running as well as it used to, it has some weird noises and groans, doesn’t start easily, is leaking fluids and quits occasionally at intersections.
 The first thing you think (if you’re not a mechanic) is I have to get this car to a mechanic!
 For some reason, when it comes to our bodies, we often do the equivalent of running into the garage with a sledge hammer and few other tools.
 We unplug things and attempt to rewire and we patch holes without knowing what we are doing.
 So we ask a few people around that know very little about cars what to do and end up with a big mess.

 Googling, taking dietary advice from your gym trainer etc, Dr. Oz and our friends and family is the same.
 We’d never put our cars through that because they are something we need to get us from point A to point B. But what’s more important and way more complicated than your car?
 Your body, mind and spirit.
 Unlike cars, you can’t get another one.
-A Bespoke Clinic, we are super passionate about using diet appropriately to address your unique health needs and get your one and only body running like the Lamborghini it is.

 In Part 2 I’ll explain what detoxification really is and Part 3 will have some daily tips that can help you support your 24/7 detoxification efforts.